bpgould/learnthelittlethings/Tech-Literacy/Linux-And-Mac/Terminal-Skills/sed.md

 ## Overview

 The sed command, or Stream EDitor, can be a scary command for terminal beginners, and often an underutilized command for intermediate users.
-The documentation is quite long, cumbersome, and composed largely of error-related docs.
+The documentation is quite long, cumbersome, and composed largely of error-related comments.

 ---